Alternative Funds 2024 Comparisons

 Authors

 EDN Abogados is a prominent law firm based in Santiago, Chile, known for its comprehensive legal services and client-centric approach.
 The firm excels in bridging the gap between Latin America and the world’s most sophisticated financial markets, offering tailored solutions that are both effective and efficient.
 Specialising in investment funds, corporate law, M&A, banking and finance, capital markets, dispute resolution, and administrative law, EDN Abogados has a notable focus on the investment funds sector.
-The firm provides expert advice on structuring, establishing, and managing investment funds, leveraging extensive experience in international financial law while also providing comprehensive transactional advice in the investment funds sector, advising institutional and qualified investors alike.
-With lawyers authorised to practice in Chile, Spain, Belgium, and Luxembourg, EDN Abogados combines deep market knowledge with a multidisciplinary, innovative, and international perspective.
+The firm provides expert advice on structuring, establishing, and managing investment funds – leveraging extensive experience in international financial law while also providing comprehensive transactional advice in the investment funds sector and advising institutional and qualified investors alike.
+With lawyers authorised to practise in Chile, Spain, Belgium, and Luxembourg, EDN Abogados combines deep market knowledge with a multidisciplinary, innovative and international perspective.
 The firm is consistently recognised by leading legal rankings for its outstanding service and expertise, ensuring clients’ profitability and sustainability through an integrated business philosophy.

 Prior to 2016, the investment in alternative funds (AF) was mostly domestic, carried out indirectly through local fund vehicles (“feeder funds”).